SenseTecnic/wotkit-node/README.md

 An input and output [WoTKit](http://wotkit.sensetecnic.com) Node for [Node-RED](http://nodered.org).

-You will need an account at [WoTKit](http://wotkit.sensetecnic.com).
+You will need a WoTKit account, you can register for free at [http://wotkit.sensetecnic.com](http://wotkit.sensetecnic.com).

 ## Installation